nicbou/timeline/README.md

 Some file extensions hint at files that have a special purpose on the timeline.

-- `.journal.md` marks a Markdown file as a journal entry.
+- `*.journal.md` marks a Markdown file as a journal entry.
 Those are displayed more prominently on the timeline.
-- `.n26.csv` marks a CSV file as an N26 bank transaction export.
+- `*.n26.csv` marks a CSV file as an N26 bank transaction export.
 Each line will be added to the timeline as a bank transaction.
+- `*.kontist.csv` marks a CSV file as an Kontist bank transaction export.
+Each line will be added to the timeline as a bank transaction.
-- `.searches.csv` marks a CSV file as a log of internet searches.
-It has 3 columns: `date` (an ISO-8601 date), `query` (the search query) and `url` (the optional URL of the search results)
+- `*.searches.csv` marks a CSV file as a log of internet searches.
+It has 3 columns: `date` (an ISO-8601 datetime), `query` (the search query) and `url` (the optional URL of the search results)
+- `*.balances.csv` marks a CSV file as a log of bank account balances.
+It has 3 columns: `date` (a `YYYY-MM-DD` date), `account` (the name of the account) and `balance` (the balance of the account at that time)